Gamerrethink/aws-bootcamp-cruddur-2023/journal/weekX.md

 10. Did some cleanup alongside implementing timezone fixes.

-11. Did some more cleanup on the frontend side of things alongside fixing an issue related to messaging that took a ton of troubleshooting.
+11. Did some more cleanup on the frontend side of things alongside fixing an issue on the backend related to messaging which took a ton of troubleshooting.

     <img src=https://github.com/Gamerrethink/aws-bootcamp-cruddur-2023/assets/20970865/fb8cd01e-f7c3-477d-a7e8-fedbc97aabb4 width=800>

+**Bootcamp Complete**: The completed application can be found at [https://cruddr.click](https://cruddr.click).